 Follow my 2 Days in Munich Itinerary to get exact details, directions, insider tips, and a walking guide for the day.

 Head off in the morning to the sobering Dachau Concentration Camp.
 It only takes about 45 minutes to get to by the easy to use S-Bahn and is something that I think every visitor should go to.
+Read my easy, step by step guide on How to Get to Dachau Concentration Camp

 In the afternoon, upon returning to Munich, spend some relaxing time decompressing at the English Gardens and then spend the evening watching river surfers and eating at an outdoor Biergarten in the park.
 Again, all the details, where to eat, and more are in the 2 day Munich article, linked above.